 The official WSL documentation is regularly updated with improved instructions, and documentation for new features as we continue to improve WSL.
+You can find the latest install instructions, feature descriptions, and general guidelines there.
 Be sure to revisit regularly to keep up to date!

 We invited some of the key WSL architects and developers to explain the key internal workings of WSL.
 The result is a series of WSL internals-focused blog posts and Channel9 videos recorded by the inimitable Seth Juarez for your viewing enjoyment!

 Note: This list of posts and videos will be updated as we publish new content!

 - Blog: Windows Subsystem for Linux: Architectural Overview